DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Assignment Completion48Completion of assignments

-Independent Study91In order to complete the shared task, the students will need to consult prior work on the topic, come up with novel solutions (perhaps inc. new datasets) to the problem, evaluate their efforts compared to the state of the art, familiarise themselves with how to write an academic paper in LaTeX, and present their work in class at the end of the task.
+Independent Study91In order to complete their project, the students will need to consult prior work on the topic, come up with novel solutions (perhaps inc. new datasets) to the problem, evaluate their efforts compared to the state of the art, write a report, and present their work in class at the end of the task.

 Total Workload: 187